marcelperezrubin/react-chat-app/frontend/README.md

 # You will be redirected to "http://localhost:5173/", you can open other browser windows and paste the link: "http://localhost:5173/" To create multiple users, each user will have an id, the main one will have the user "me"

+# The app is connected an Api from "openweathermap.org" to know the Weather I put London but you can change

 # Enjoy